PuneetGopinath/IRCbot/docs/getting-started.md

 Send `Stop botnick` in channel where botnick is the bots nick, or hit `CTRL + C` in command line

+## Clear the file

+Send `Clear the file, botnick` in channel where botnick is the bots nick, or delete the `ircchat.log` file.

 ---------------------------------------------------------------------

 [Back to home](README.md)